wyeworks/lets-cook/README.md

 ```

 and then visit https://lets-cook.development.pagefrontapp.com/

 ## Credits

 - App icon is a modification of [chef](https://thenounproject.com/Madebyelvis/collection/chef-food/?i=73620) by [Madebyelvis](https://thenounproject.com/Madebyelvis/) from the [Noun Project](https://thenounproject.com/), used under [cc by-3.0 us](https://creativecommons.org/licenses/by/3.0/us/)

 ## License

-lets-cook is licensed under the MIT license.
+Let's Cook is licensed under the MIT license.

 See [LICENSE](./LICENSE.md) for the full license text.